What is an introduction email?

 - Introducing a new service or product to an existing client

-You need to pay careful attention when writing an introduction email since they often set the tone for new professional relationships.
+Pay careful attention when writing an introduction email, since it often sets the tone for new professional relationships.
 Being good at writing an effective introduction email can help you contract more clients for your business.

 How to write an introduction email

-When writing an effective introduction email, you need to draft each element of the email carefully.
+When writing an effective introduction email, draft each element of the email carefully.
 Follow these steps to write an introduction email:

 1. Subject line

-The subject line of an introduction email is crucial as it needs to convince the recipient to open the email.
+The subject line of an introduction email serves to convince the recipient to open the email.
 The subject needs to provide the reader with a concise summary of the email’s message.
 A catchy subject line will grab the recipient’s attention and may leave an excellent first impression.

 2. Greeting

-Since this is your first engagement with a new connection, you need to keep the interaction professional using the recipient’s correct title and last name.
-An example is: “Dear Dr Smith.”
-You also need to keep the following items in your mind when you draft your greeting:
+Since this is your first engagement with a new connection, you need to keep the interaction professional by using the recipient’s correct title and last name.
+An example is: ‘Dear Dr Smith’.
+You also need to keep the following items in mind when you draft your greeting:

 - Avoid using the recipient’s first name.
 It’s important to be formal in your introduction.